Basic image exploration and fitting#

 Introduction#

-This notebook shows an example how to make a sky image and spectrum for simulated CTA data with Gammapy.
+This notebook shows an example how to make a sky image and spectrum for simulated CTAO data with Gammapy.

 Setup#